XcluEzy7/windots/README.md

 - `-Komorebi` - Setup Komorebi & YASB engines
 - `-NerdFonts` - Install Nerd Fonts
 - `-WSL` - Install Windows Subsystem for Linux
+- `-Updates` - Update all installed applications from appList.json

 **Force Mode:**
 Use the `-Force` parameter with any skip parameter to overwrite existing configurations or force reinstall packages.